NJ Invokana Lawsuit Attorneys for Adverse Drug Effects

 Invokana is a drug that is used to treat low blood sugar in adults when those adults suffer from Type 2 diabetes.
-However, studies have recently found a link between drugs such as Invokana and diabetic ketoacidosis as well as other adverse events.
-If you or someone you know would like to speak about Invokana or any of the potential lawsuits that have been filed by people who were harmed after taking Invokana, call our Invokana lawyers day or night.
+However, studies have recently found a link between drugs such as Invokana and diabetic ketoacidosis, kidney infection, amputation, and other adverse events.
+If you or someone you love would like to speak about Invokana or any of the potential lawsuits that have been filed by people who were harmed after taking Invokana, call our New Jersey Invokana Lawyers day or night at (732) 303-7857.
 Our attorneys offer a free consultation on all claims for Invokana and other potentially dangerous drugs in New Jersey.

 Does Invokana Cause Diabetic Ketoacidosis?

 In the middle of 2015 the Food and Drug Administration warned that Invokana and other drugs that are known as SGLT2 inhibitors may lead to ketoacidosis.
 Diabetic Ketoacidosis is a condition that develops when an individual’s body cannot produce enough insulin.
 When an individual lacks insulin, their muscles do not have sufficient energy, and an individual’s body begins to break down fat cells.
 This process produces a buildup of acids in the bloodstream which can be harmful.
 Symptoms of diabetic ketoacidosis include, frequent urination, excessive thirst, vomiting, weakness, abdominal pain and confusion.
 Obviously, an individual’s keto levels in their blood will also be increased.